silviyahristova/handyfix/README.md

 ### Code

-* [Bootstrap 5](https://getbootstrap.com/): Boostrap library used throughout the project for layout and responsiveness using the Bootstrap Grid System.
+* [Bootstrap 5](https://getbootstrap.com/): Bootstrap library used throughout the project for layout and responsiveness using the Bootstrap Grid System.
 Also used for Navbar and dropdown menu in the Navbar, and in Price section for price cards.

 * [Favicon.io](https://favicon.io/): Used to create the site Favicon and provided the code in the head of all pages.